Staten island Scholarships

 In 2015, 1 month after graduating college from Howard University with a BBA in Marketing DEBT-FREE, I decided to use my signing bonus from my full-time job offer to award my very own scholarship award in the amount of $1000.
 I knew that it took a MIRACLE and a ton of supporters to achieve this as a young black woman growing up in an under served area.
 I also saw so many of my peers from back home that were not so lucky to have such support to and THROUGH college ultimately return home without a degree or take on enormous amounts of debt.

-To date I have been able to invest over $9,000 in AMAZING young black and latinx scholars and welcome them to my peer mentoring family under the EC Dream Big Scholarship program.
-In this family our growing group works hard to provide students with the tips and tools needed to prepare and survive college and follow their dreams!
-Since 2018 I have also partnered with Staten Island ACHIEVE Dollars for Scholars to MATCH donations so each dollar raised can be DOUBLED for our awardees.
+To date, with the support of donations, I have been able to invest over $25,000 in AMAZING young black and latinx scholars and welcome them to my peer mentoring family under the EC Dream Big Scholarship program.
+We now operate in partnership with Staten Island ACHIEVE Dollars for Scholars to MATCH donations.
+Each dollar raised can be DOUBLED for our awardees (and quadrupled with signing up for matching with your employer)

 About The Program